SousouBer/rsschool-cv/cv.md

 ## Experience

 I have a very little of experience as a Junior Frontend developer as I started pursuing this career just recently.
 Nevertheless, I do buy courses on Udemy, watch a lot of Youtube and do some challenges on websites such as Leetcode and Codewars.

+## Education

+- Tbilisi State University (Physics degree)
+- The Rolling Scopes school
+- The complete web-development bootcamp by Angela Yu
+- FreeCodeCamp
+- CodeAcademy
+- Learn React for free - scrimba.com
+- Youtube

+## English

+I must say my level of English should be somewhere between B2 to C1.
+I've been learning since school.
+I do understand the majority of things I read and hear, and I especially find it easy to learn and get experience through this foreign language.